Archimedean Representation Theorem for modules over a commutative ring: Main results and their proofs

-\begin{proposition}[Multiplicative Law] Let $G$ be a module over a ring $A$, and let $M \subset G$ be a subsemimodule over some archimedean subsemiring of $A$.
-Suppose that $u \in M$ is an order unit of $(G, M)$.
-Then each pure state $\varphi$ of $(G, M, u)$ satisfies
+We observe that their verbatim argument proves the following generalisation of Step \ref{item: formOfPureStatesOfRings} to modules over a ring. \begin{proposition} Let $G$ be a module over a ring $A$, let $M \subset G$ be a subsemimodule over an archimedean subsemiring $S$ of $A$, and let $u \in M$ be an order unit of $(G, M)$.
+Then each pure state $\Phi$ of $(G, M, u)$ satisfies \eqref{eq: multiplicativeLaw}. \end{proposition} Burgdorf, Scheiderer and Schweighofer stated Proposition \ref{prop: multiplicativeAlongFibres} in the special case where $G \subset A$ is an ideal \cite[Proposition 4.1]{BSS12}.
+We reproduce their proof in the Appendix, where the reader may check that their argument is valid without the assumption that $G$ is contained in $A$.